NIST SP 800-90A: Backdoor in Dual_EC_DRBG

+Hash_DRBG and HMAC_DRBG

 Hash_DRBG and HMAC_DRBG have security proofs for a single call to generate pseudorandom numbers.
 The paper proving the security of Hash_DRBG and HMAC_DRBG does cite the attempted security proof for Dual_EC_DRBG used in the previous paragraph as a security proof to say that one should not use CTR_DRBG because it is the only DRBG in NIST SP 800-90A that lacks a security proof.

 HMAC_DRBG also has a machine-verified security proof.
 The thesis containing the machine-verified security proof also proves that a compromise of a properly-implemented instance of HMAC_DRBG does not compromise the security of the numbers generated before the compromise.

+Woodage and Shumow (2019) analyze the NIST schemes in more detail; specifically, they provide security proofs that take into account the initial seed generation and reseeding, which have not been analyzed at all before.
+Under random oracle model and assuming an oracle-independent entropy source: